On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Methodology

-We elaborate MRP methods on the use of such categorical auxiliary information to achieve inferential validity and balance estimation bias and variance.
+By constructing poststratification cells with discretized variables $X_i$, we elaborate MRP methods on the use of such categorical auxiliary information to achieve inferential validity and balance estimation bias and variance.
 We first connect MRP with the literature on poststratification and robust survey inferences and then present the proposed framework for data integration.
-As popular quantities of interest in survey inference, we focus on the descriptive summaries of the population: the overall mean and subdomain inferences.
+We focus on the descriptive summaries of the population: the overall mean and subdomain inferences, as these are popular quantities of interest in survey inference.